-- 6.1 Save as set out below, as at the Latest Practicable Date, the Company does not have any convertible securities, exchangeable securities or securities with warrants currently in issue: - (a) 67,543,461 warrants in issue, comprising: - (i) 64,282,591 placing warrants (the "2020 CLN Warrants") were issued to participants in a convertible loan note placing on 29 October 2020.
-As at the date of this Prospectus, 64,282,591 2020 CLN Warrants are still in issue.
-The CLN Warrants are exercisable at a price of 3 pence per Ordinary Share and are exercisable at any time until 26 October 2022; - (ii) 3,260,870 adviser warrants (the "2020 Adviser Warrants") were issued to the brokers who arranged the convertible loan note placing on 29 October 2020.
-As at the date of this Prospectus, all 3,260,870, 2020 Adviser Warrants are still in issue.
-The 2020 Adviser Warrants are exercisable at a price of 3 pence per Ordinary Share and are exercisable at any time until 26 October 2022; and - (b) a total of 15,672,336 existing options are outstanding under the Share Option Plan and all are exercisable at the current time at exercises price of between 1.5 pence and 4 pence per Ordinary Share. - 6.2 Further details of the Share Option Plan and its operation is set out in paragraph 14 of Part XI Additional Information of this Prospectus.
-A summary of the terms of each class of Warrants is set out in paragraph 12 of Part XI Additional Information of this Prospectus. - 6.3 The following table sets out the fully diluted share capital as at the Latest Practicable Date and as at Admission assuming all outstanding warrants and options were immediately exercised:
+- 6.1 Save as set out below, as at the Latest Practicable Date, the Company does not have any convertible securities, exchangeable securities or securities with warrants currently in issue: - (a) 77,130,000 2023 First Issue Warrants were issued to subscribing participants in the 2023 Placing.
+The 2023 Placing Warrants are attached to the First Issue and are exercisable at a price of 2 pence per Ordinary Share and are exercisable at any time until 15 November 2026;

+- (b) 3,000,000 2022 Taylor Collison Warrants.
+The 2022 Taylor Collison Warrants were issued to Taylor Collinson in connection with the 2022 Placing and are exercisable at a price of 3 pence per Ordinary Share and are exercisable at any time until 16 February 2025; - (c) 2,130,000 2022 Adviser Warrants were issued to SI Capital, Shard Capital and Peterhouse Capital in connection with the 2022 Placing and are exercisable at a price of 3 pence per Ordinary Share and are exercisable at any time until 26 October 2025; - (d) 44,483,334 2022 Placing Warrants were issued to subscribing participants in the 2022 Placing.
+The 2022 Placing Warrants were attached to each Ordinary Share and are are exercisable at a price of 3 pence per Ordinary Share and are exercisable at any time until 26 October 2022; and - (e) a total of 15,000,000 existing options are outstanding under the Share Option Plan and all are exercisable at the current time at exercises price of between 1.5 pence and 4 pence per Ordinary Share. - 6.2 Further details of the Share Option Plan and its operation is set out in paragraph 14 of Part XI Additional Information of this Prospectus.
+A summary of the terms of the 2023 First Issue Warrants is set out in paragraph 12 of Part XI Additional Information of this Prospectus. - 6.3 The following table sets out the fully diluted share capital as at the Latest Practicable Date and as at Admission assuming all outstanding warrants and options were immediately exercised: